Skip to content

 print()

-print("Gaze data as numpy array:")
+print("Gaze data as a structured numpy array:")

 gaze_np = recording.gaze.data